david-mcqueen/Angular-JS/README.md

 Progress on ng-book so far:

+08/08/2014
+Part way through the 'Communicating with the ourside world' section.
+P191

 29/07/2014
 Part way through Services.
 Which are proving to be a bit of a pain, but I managed to get them working in the end.
 The service declaration and usage is CASE SENSITIVE!